Shatkarma: What are they?

 Note: You must have heard the word Shat Kriyas too.
 This is the Hindi translation of the Sanskrit word shatkarma.
 Karma, when translated to Hindi, becomes kriya.

 An important thing to note here is that the sequence of ShatKarmas are mentioned differently in both hatha pradipika and gheranda samhita.
 Hence I have mentioned both of them separately.

 Gheranda Samhita: Maharishi Gheranda has mentioned about Shatkarma as the first limb of Yoga.
 He mentioned in the Samhita that without shatkarma practice, no practitioner can achieve success in Yoga.

-Hath Pradipika: Swami Swatmarama (author of Hatha Pradipika) has a different view with regards to Shatkarma.
-He has recommended these techniques only to those practitioners, who have excess fat & Kapha in their body.
+Hath Pradipika: Swami Swatmarama (author of Hatha Pradipika) has a different view with regard to Shatkarma.
+He has recommended these techniques only to those practitioners, who have excess fat & Kapha in their bodies.

 For others, Swami Swatmarama mentioned shatkarma as an optional practice.

 The sequence of Shatkarma in Gheranda Samhita:

 कपालभातिश्चैतानि षट्कर्माणि समाचरेत् ।। ( घे०स 1/12 )

 कपालभातिश्चैतानि षट् कर्माणि प्रचक्षते ।। ( ह०प्र० 2/22 )

 So basically, the difference is in the sequence of fourth and fifth practice.